 If I was using timber, rather than galvanised steel posts, I would have them on the front face of the wall so the whalings would press against the post.

 Use an Aggi Pipe with a 100mm gravel surround, maximum stone size of 10mm.
-Continue the gravel up to the surface at least 100mm thick behind the wall.
+Continue the gravel up to just below the surface at least 100mm thick behind the wall.
+This is to relieve water pressure on the face of the wall. (not to drain surface run off in a storm)

-Make sure the ground slopes away from the wall as it helps to keep the soil around the post holes from becoming waterlogged and softening.
+Make sure the ground slopes away from the base of the wall as it helps to keep the soil around the post holes from becoming waterlogged and softening.